 our community story

-In 1898, the Brinkerhoff School, now Maspeth Town Hall, was built on 72nd Street.
-The one-and-a-half story wooden schoolhouse was built on land given by the Brinkerhoff Family, early Dutch settlers of Queens County.
-The Brinkerhoff School served the newest section of the village of Maspeth until 1932, when its students were transferred to the new school, I.S.
+newest section of the village of Maspeth until 1932, when its students were transferred to the new school, I.S.
 73 built on a nearby site.
+Then for almost 40 years, the building housed NYPD's 112th Precinct.
 Twice abandoned, the building fell into a state of deterioration.
-Concerned citizens, under the leadership of Marge Markey formed a coalition of private, business and government interests to save the historic structure.
+Concerned citizens, under the leadership of Marge Markey formed a coalition of private, business and

 Listen to Maspeth Town Hall founder, Margaret Markey, and her words during the 110th anniversary of Maspeth Town Hall below!